Efrem Winters: Career

-As a sophomore during the 1983-84 season, Winters enjoyed the most successful season as a member of the Fighting Illini.
+As a sophomore during the 1983–84 season, Winters enjoyed the most successful season as a member of the Fighting Illini.
 Individually, Winters led the team in scoring while being second in blocked shots and rebounding to teammate George Montgomery.
 The team finished ranked #6 in the nation with an overall record of 26–5 and a Big Ten record of 15–3, which placed them in a tie for the conference championship with tenth-ranked Purdue.
 After the end of the regular season, Illinois advanced to the NCAA tournament, playing in the Mideast Regional.
-The Illini defeated Rollie Massimino and the Villanova Wildcats in the second round to earn a berth in the "Sweet-Sixteen" where they would also defeat Lefty Driesell and the Maryland Terrapins.
-This win advanced Illinois to the NCAA Regional Finals and a game versus Kentucky.
-The Illini had two negatives going against them even before the game would be played, the first being that the game was to be played at Rupp Arena (Kentucky's home court), and the second was that Winters had sprained his ankle during the game against Maryland and was not at full strength.
-The Illini fought hard throughout the game.
-However, they would eventually succumb and lose 54 to 51.
-This loss to Kentucky on their home court would cause the NCAA to put a rule in place not allowing a school to play in a tournament game on its home court.
+The Illini defeated Villanova and Maryland before being eliminated by Kentucky at Rupp Arena, during which Winters played on a sprained ankle suffered in the Maryland win.
+Illinois' loss to Kentucky would cause the NCAA to initiate a rule not allowing a school to host a tournament game on its own court.
 At the conclusion of the season, Winters was named to the Big Ten's all-conference first team.
-However, Winters was never quite as effective after the injury.